PulkitKoundal/SummarizeAI-News-Article-Summarization-using-T5/README.md

 # SummarizeAI: News Article Summarization using T5

 ## Overview
-SummarizeAI is a project that leverages the T5 (Text-To-Text Transfer Transformer) model to generate concise summaries of news articles.
-The project is implemented using Python and popular libraries such as PyTorch, Hugging Face Transformers, and Datasets.
-The goal is to provide a tool that can automatically summarize long articles, making it easier for users to quickly grasp the main points.
+SmartSummarizer is an NLP-based project that implements text summarization using the T5 transformer model.
+It processes news articles from the CNN/DailyMail dataset to generate concise summaries.
+The model is fine-tuned using Hugging Face's transformers library and evaluated with ROUGE and BLEU metrics.

 ## Features
 - **T5 Model**: Utilizes the T5-small model for text summarization.